Akmarzhan1223/MyFirstWebsite/README.md

 ## 6. Final Reflection

-While working on this project, I learned how to create a basic webpage using HTML and CSS.
-I learned how to use headings, paragraphs, images, links, lists, tables, forms, divs, and footers.
+While working on this project I discovered how to build a webpage using HTML and CSS.
+I learned how to use headings, paragraphs, images, links, lists, tables, forms, divs and footers.

-I also learned how to connect an HTML file with a CSS file and use CSS properties such as colors, borders, padding, margins, and positioning.
+I also learned how to link an HTML file with a CSS file and apply CSS properties like colours, borders, padding, margins and positioning.

-One of the challenges was understanding how to correctly position elements and fix CSS errors.
-However, working on this project helped me understand the basic structure of a webpage better and gave me more practice with HTML and CSS.
+One of the difficulties was figuring out how to place elements and fix CSS mistakes.
+However working on this project helped me understand the layout of a webpage better and gave me more experience, with HTML and CSS.

-Overall, I enjoyed creating my personal webpage and learned useful skills that I can use in future web development projects.
+Overall I had fun creating my webpage and picked up important skills that I can use in future web development projects.